top of page

 Steelhead Season

-First thing you need to know is Ohio stocks only Manistee steelheads which are a spring run steelhead that is soon to change with the addition of Fall run steelhead in 2017.
+First thing you need to know is Ohio stocks 4 species of steelhead; Manistee, 2- Wisconsin and Calfornia's Shasa steelhead.
+Ohio Does Not stock Fall Steelhead.
 Surrounding states however stock fall steelhead and browns.
 Ohio’s steelheaders relies on these states low water contitions and/or fish that are lost (didn't imprint the river they were stocked in) finding their way into our river systems and believe me, plenty of them do.

 In Ohio our steelhead season is long.
 It starts in the fall sometime usually in mid-to-late September, goes through winter and finally ends late spring and sometimes even late May.
 The weather is the key to when steelhead fishing starts and ends in Ohio's Steelhead Alley.
 You have to have rain and cool temperatures before it really starts happening and with any numbers of fish.
 As long as it stays cooler and there are good flows, the fish will remain in the rivers until they are forced out by unfavorable conditions or someone takes them home in the trunk of their car.

-As long as the fish can move in the rivers, they continue making their run from Lake Erie in to its tributaries and up stream.
-By now, the Manistees have started coming in.
-More and more Manistees start to show up in March and April.
-Then you get this cross paths where Fall steelhead are returning to Lake Erie and the Manistees are coming in.
-By the end of April it’s started winding down, the weather is warming up and the majorities of steelhead are spawning or have spawned.
+As long as the steelhead can move in the rivers, they continue making their run from Lake Erie in to its tributaries of the main rivers and their tributaries.
+More and more start to show up in March and April.
+Then you get this crossing paths where steelhead are returning to Lake Erie and more steelhead are coming in.
+By the end of April it’s started winding down, the weather is warming up and the majorities of steelhead have spawned.
 You don't want to rule out May.
 If the weather and temperatures stay cooler there is no reason for them to leave.
 They will hang out in the river systems longer until the conditions are no longer suitable.
-If we get a week where the temperatures are in the 80's; they get out or they die as I've seen a few times in my tenure.
+If we get a week where the temperatures are in the 80's, they get out or they die as I've seen a few times in my tenure.

 There are other fish species that have made or have started making their runs as well.
 You have the opportunity to catch browns, salmon, walleye, pike and musky (not common), smallmouth, large mouth, suckers, carp, red horse, quill back, cat fish and who knows what else.